Drumquin: Drumquin townland

 The townland is situated in the historic barony of Omagh West and the civil parish of Longfield West and covers an area of 398 acres.
 The population of the townland declined during the 19th century:

-The village of Drumquin is partly in the townland of the same name, and partly in townland of Drumnaforbe in the civil parish of Longfield East.
+The village of Drumquin is in both the townland of the same name, and in townland of Drumnaforbe in the civil parish of Longfield East.
 In 1891 the village was estimated to cover an area of 12 acres.